 Interscope Resources, Kalgoorlie, WA 2020-current

-• Track team output and inform the projects and infrastructure supervisor on the findings.
+- Track team output and inform the project and infrastructure supervisor of the findings.

-• Examine engineering drawings to confirm adherence to requirements for safety and the environment.
+- Examine engineering drawings to ensure adherence to safety and environmental requirements.

-• Develop project budgets with site expenses down by around 10% since taking on the position.
+- Developed project budgets with site expenses reduced by approximately 10% since assuming the position.

 Project engineer